This webpage contains information on the governance of decision-making in the UK official statistics system.

 This business plan incorporates the “what” and the “how”, ensuring integration of the business plan deliverables with workforce and financial plans.
 A critical component of this planning is the work undertaken by the Portfolio and Investment Committee which helps to prioritise investment.
 This work involves discussions around continuing and emerging demands.

-Once the core business areas have completed their budgets and together with the ratification of the investment portfolio, the business plan (which includes the budget) is submitted to NSEG for review and then on to the Authority Board for approval.
+Once the core business areas have completed their budgets and the investment portfolio has been ratified, the business plan (which includes the budget) is submitted to NSEG for review and then on to the Authority Board for approval.

 Emerging pressures during the year, are discussed by NSEG as required.
-From those discussions, emerging pressures are discussed that may involve workforce or financial demands.
+These discussions may involve workforce or financial demands.
 If the relevant business area cannot sufficiently resource an emerging pressure then the senior executives in the first instance would look to reprioritise other resources to support the work.

 Should that not be an option then a business justification would be required to draw down additional funding from the contingency fund.